KahWee - Web Development, AI Tools & Tech Trends

 Dependencies 20+ 15 25% reduction

-Boilerplate code Considerable Minimal Much cleaner
+Boilerplate code Considerable Minimal Cleaner

 File system code Complex Direct and simple Easier to maintain

-Should You Switch to Bun?
+Should You Switch?

 • Static site generators and content-heavy applications

-1. Start with package management and simple commands
+1. Package management and simple commands

-2. Progress to build configuration
+2. Build configuration

-3. Update CI/CD pipelines
+3. CI/CD pipelines

-4. Refactor file operations to use native APIs
+4. File operations refactored to native APIs